 We are on hand to answer any questions or suggestions and to provide advice!

-Kitz Global is a certified language service provider which operates across the world.
-Our translation agency has been providing professional translations of guaranteed quality in all languages and language combinations, with unbeatable speed, for over 15 years.
-Confidentiality is taken as read and you can be 100% certain that we will treat your documents in a secure and discreet manner.
+Kitz Global is an ISO-certified, global language service provider.
+Our translation agency has been providing professional translations of guaranteed quality in all languages and language combinations at unprecedented speed since 2005 - express is our standard!
+Confidentiality is a matter of course for us, you can be 100% sure that your documents will be handled securely and discreetly with us.

 Certified translations are official translations of official documents and are carried out exclusively by sworn legal translators.